The March 9, 1934 Reitz Mirror annonuced the first Sectional Championship for the Rietz Basketball team. |

 Reitz's First Champion

-John Alexander - Captain of the
+John Alexander - Captain of the Indiana University Cross Country team in 1927. |

 As a member of the Wrestling team, the Football team, the Basketball team, and the Track team as well as a competitive swimmer, he was a true multi-sport athlete.
 Track is the sport in which John excelled.
 He was part of Reitz’s first undefeated sport team in 1922.
 In 1923, as a junior he finished 4th at state in the Mile, breaking the previous state record.
 In his senior year, 1924, John won state in both the Mile and 880 yard races.
-He went on to finish 5th in both events at the National High School Track Meet held in Chicago.
+He went on to finish 5th in both events at the National High School Track Meet held in Chicago .

-After high school John went on to run track and cross-country at Indiana University.
+After high school John went on to run track and cross-country at Indiana University .
 He was the captain of the IU cross-country team in 1925-26.
 After his days in sports, John became Dr. Alexander.
 He graduated from IU medical school and became an established optometrist on the Westside.

 Wednesday, November 10, 2010